AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-a-git-client.md

 The final step is to set up GitKraken on your machine by [directly signing in with your GitHub account](https://help.gitkraken.com/gitkraken-client/github-gitkraken-client/#sign-in-with-github).
 This will automatically provide you with the credentials you need to interact with GitHub without further setup.

-You can also refer to the [GitKraken website](https://help.gitkraken.com/gitkraken-client/windows-subsystem-for-linux) for additional considerations for using GitKraken with WSL2.
+You can also refer to the [GitKraken website](https://help.gitkraken.com/gitkraken-client/windows-subsystem-for-linux) for additional considerations (some of which are more advanced) for using GitKraken with WSL2.